Integrative-Transcriptomics/OmicsTIDE/README.md

   <img src="combined.svg" />
 </p>

-A detailed description of the tool can be found in Tutorial.md.
+A detailed description of the tool can be found in the [tutorial](TUTORIAL.md).

 ## Installation Guide